achevuru/cilium/Documentation/network/servicemesh/gateway-api/gateway-api-datapath.md

 ## 10) Recommended mode for typical managed K8s (e.g., AKS)

-Per the documented intent, if the environment supports **LoadBalancer Services**, the default mode is the natural fit:
+AKS environment supports **LoadBalancer Services**, the default mode is the more natural fit:
 - Cilium creates a `LoadBalancer` Service per Gateway.
 - The cloud provider’s LB controller provisions the external load balancer.

-Host-network mode is intended for environments where **`LoadBalancer` Services are unavailable** or when external LB/routing is managed outside the Kubernetes Service model.
+Host-network mode is intended for environments where **`LoadBalancer` Services are unavailable** or when external LB/routing is managed outside the Kubernetes Service model and more importantly would still need a node unique ingress IP.

+Cilium also provides a node selector mechanims that allows us to tag a subset of nodes as dedicated gateway nodes rather than all the nodes in the cluster.

 ---